 Image courtesy of Skanska USA

-“We used BIM (Building Information Modeling) tools, including Autodesk® Revit® building design software, Autodesk Navisworks® project review software, and Autodesk BIM 360® cloud services, to model and plan construction,” says John Calvin, project executive for Skanska USA’s building operations in Virginia.
+“We used BIM [Building Information Modeling] tools—including Revit building-design software, Navisworks project-review software, and BIM 360 cloud services—to model and plan construction,” says John Calvin, project executive for Skanska USA’s building operations in Virginia.
 “For instance, Navisworks helped us sequence and plan construction to minimize the impact to hospital operations.
 We were also able to go to the executive team and show them 3D sequences of how we planned to deliver the project.
 Using those same types of 3D Navisworks models, we worked with the helicopter pilots to develop a plan to keep them safe.
 They could see the landing pad in relation to the cranes before encountering them in a landing or takeoff situation.”

 Image courtesy of Perkins+Will Architects, UVA Health System, Skanska USA

-From the early project stages, Skanska USA, the client, and the design team collaborated to coordinate the project and avoid constructability issues.
+From the early project stages, Skanska USA, UVA, and the design team collaborated to coordinate the project and avoid constructability issues.
 BIM 360, Revit, and Navisworks were central to this effort, with stakeholders using aggregated, cloud-based models to spot and eliminate clashes before construction.
-They even pushed design models to the Revit® Live architectural visualization service to use virtual reality (VR) to help medical teams see and improve equipment placement.
+They even pushed design models to the Revit Live architectural visualization service to use virtual reality (VR) to help medical teams see and improve equipment placement.

-Using a connected BIM approach to share 4D project schedules, Skanska USA took the insights gained during preconstruction onto the jobsite with BIM 360.
-Many of the tradespeople working in the field accessed construction models with on-site tablet computers.
+Using a connected-BIM approach to share 4D project schedules, Skanska USA took the insights gained during preconstruction onto the jobsite with BIM 360.
+Many of the tradespeople working in the field accessed construction models with on-site tablets.
 They could see the schedule, communicate issues, and visualize the next steps without having to go to a construction office.
-BIM 360 powered analysis of crane operations helped the team maximize crane picks, radius, weight, and sequencing for efficiency.
+Using BIM 360 to analyze crane operations, the team was able to maximize crane picks, radius, weight, and sequencing for efficiency.
 The similar study helped sequence steel and concrete construction to eliminate more than $1 million in bracing costs.